 “German newspaper backtracks after listing Netanyahu as a ‘crazy world leader,’” Middle East Monitor, March 16, 2017.

 John W. Dower, War Without Mercy (New York: Pantheon, 1986), 276; also Werner Gruhl, Imperial Japan’s World War Two (Piscataway, NJ: Transaction Publishers, 2010).

 Ping-ti Ho, Studies on the Population of China, 1368-1953 (Cambridge: Harvard University Press, 1959).

 Sam Schulman, “So Sorry: The Old Story: European Politician Gets in Trouble, Helps the Jews,” Weekly Standard, February 13, 2012.

 “Israel’s Chief Rabbi Warns Dutch Populist Politician over Kosher Slaughter Ban,” Haaretz, August 30, 2012.

-Posted by Jonas E. Alexis on March 24, 2017, With 1937 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on March 24, 2017, With 1955 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.